Relaxed constant positive linear dependence constraint qualification for disjunctive programs

-The disjunctive program/the mathematical program with disjunctive constraints (MPDC) is an optimization problem with the constraint region defined by the disjunctive system (\ref{feasibility}).
-Several classes of mathematical programs can be reformulated as MPDC, including some mixed-integer programs (Balas \cite{balas}) and the so-called ortho-disjunctive programs recently introduced in Benko et al. \cite{bch}, where the disjunctive set is the union of finitely many boxes.
+The mathematical program with disjunctive constraints (MPDC) is an optimization problem with the constraint region defined by the disjunctive system (\ref{feasibility}).
+Several classes of mathematical programs can be reformulated as MPDC, including some mixed-integer programs (\cite{balas}) and the so-called ortho-disjunctive programs recently introduced in Benko et al$.$ \cite{bch}, where the disjunctive set is the union of finitely many boxes.
 Several classes of important optimization problems can be reformulated as ortho-disjunctive programs.
-Indeed, when the disjunctive system (\ref{feasibility}) becomes the equilibrium/complementarity system and MPDC becomes the mathematical program with equilibrium constraints (MPEC) (Luo et al. \cite{lpr} and Outrata et al. \cite{Outra}); when the disjunctive system (\ref{feasibility}) becomes the vanishing system and MPDC becomes the mathematical programs with vanishing constraints (MPVC) (Achtziger and Kanzow \cite{ak}, Hoheisel and Kanzow \cite{hk08,hk09}, Hoheisel et al. \cite{hks12} and Khare and Nath \cite{kn}) and when the disjunctive system (\ref{feasibility}) becomes the switching system and MPDC is the mathematical program with switching constraints (MPSC) (Kanzow et al. \cite{kms}, Li and Guo \cite{lg}, Liang and Ye \cite{ly}, Mehlitz \cite{mmpsc}).
+Indeed, when the disjunctive system (\ref{feasibility}) becomes the equilibrium/complementarity system and MPDC becomes the mathematical program with equilibrium constraints (MPEC) (\cite{lpr,Outra}); when the disjunctive system (\ref{feasibility}) becomes the vanishing system and MPDC becomes the mathematical programs with vanishing constraints (MPVC) (\cite{ak,hk08,hk09,hks12,kn}) and when the disjunctive system (\ref{feasibility}) becomes the switching system and MPDC is the mathematical program with switching constraints (MPSC) (\cite{kms,lg,ly,mmpsc}).

-Necessary optimality conditions for MPEC, MPVC and MPSC are notoriously difficult to obtain due to the violation of certain standard constraint qualifications when they are treated as nonlinear programming problems (see e.g. Achtziger and Kanzow \cite{ak}, Mehlitz \cite{mmpsc} and Ye et al. \cite{yzz}).
+Necessary optimality conditions for MPEC, MPVC and MPSC are notoriously difficult to obtain when they are treated as nonlinear programming problems (see e.g. \cite{ak,mmpsc,yzz}).
 On the other hand, tailored constraint qualifications may hold when they are treated as MPDC.
-Hence one way to deal with this issue is to reformulate these problems as MPDCs, apply constraint qualifications and necessary optimality conditions for the corresponding MPDCs and hence obtain tailored constraint qualifications and necessary optimality conditions for these problems.
-So far there are many MPDC variants of constraint qualifications and optimality conditions have been introduced and studied in the literature (see e.g. \cite{bch,bg, fko, g14, mam, mmpscnew, tca}); see Liang and Ye \cite[Section 3]{ly} for a survey on most of these conditions.
+Hence one way to copy with this difficulty is to rewrite these problems as MPDCs, apply constraint qualifications for the corresponding MPDCs and hence obtain tailored constraint qualifications for these problems.
+So far there are many MPDC variants of constraint qualifications and optimality conditions have been introduced and studied (see e.g. \cite{bch,bg, fko, g14, mam, mmpscnew, tca}); see \cite[Section 3]{ly} for a survey on most of these conditions.